guyinacube/powerapps-docs-pr/articles/guided-learning/learning-create-data-source.md

    ms.date="05/15/2017"
    ms.author="v-subohe"/>

+# Create a data source using a formula
 In this section, we'll add a data source by using a formula, and eventually, we'll use the data source we created to build galleries.
 The steps in this section are intended for PowerApps Desktop.
 When using PowerApps in a web browser, the steps will vary slightly.

 ## Create a data source